-After a busy day of sightseeing, a visit to one of Germany’s parks and gardens can be soothing to your soul, whether you are an avid gardener, or just looking for some peace and quiet.
+After a busy day of sightseeing, a visit to one of Germany’s parks and gardens can be soothing to your soul.
+Whether you are an avid gardener or just looking for some peace and quiet, these restful green spaces keep Germany's busiest cities a haven of relaxation.

-From palace gardens, and botanical gardens, to urban city parks, here are Germany’s best green spots to stroll, play, and relax.
+From palace gardens and botanical gardens, to urban city parks, here are Germany’s best green spots to stroll, play, and enjoy life.

 01 of 06

-In the midst of Munich's bustling city center, you'll find the English Garden (Englischer Garten), one of the largest city parks in Europe.
-Created by the American, Benjamin Thompson, in the 18th century, this green oasis is a wonderful place to explore.
-Rent a paddle boat, stroll along the wooded paths and watch the German answer to surfing on the currents of the waterway called Eisbach.
+Created by American Benjamin Thompson in the 18th century, this green oasis is a wonderful place to explore for free.
+Rent a paddle boat, stroll along the wooded paths and watch the German version of city surfing on the currents of the waterway called Eisbach.

 Highlights of the Englischer Garten include the Chinese Pagoda and its beer garden, which seats thousands of people, the Japanese Teahouse, the Greek style temple, and the infamous Schönfeldwiese, the lawn where locals like to sunbathe nude.